annasw/HackerRank/README.md

 # HackerRank
-HackerRank problems I've solved (Python and Java)
+HackerRank problems I've solved (mostly in Python, Java, and C).

 You probably shouldn't be here if you're doing HackerRank problems.